Early Buddhist schools: Divergence between the Sthavira and the Mahāsāṃghika

-The various splits within the monastic organisations went together with the introduction and emphasis on Abhidharmic literature by some schools.
+The various splits within the monastic organizations went together with the introduction and emphasis on Abhidharmic literature by some schools.
 This literature was specific to each school, and arguments and disputes between the schools were often based upon these Abhidharmic writings.
 However, modern scholars generally hold the first schisms to have been based upon disagreements on Vinaya (monastic discipline), though it is also asserted that—by c.
 100 CE or earlier—they could be based upon doctrinal disagreement.
 Pre-sectarian Buddhism, however, did not have Abhidharmic scriptures, except perhaps for a basic framework, and not all of the early schools developed an Abhidharma literature.

 Third Council under Aśoka

 Theravādin sources state that, in the 3rd century BCE, a council was convened under the patronage of Aśoka.
 Some scholars argue that there are certain implausible features of the Theravādin account which imply that the Third Council was ahistorical.
 The remainder consider it a purely Theravāda-Vibhajyavāda council.

 According to the Theravādin account, this council was convened primarily for the purpose of establishing an official orthodoxy.
 At the council, small groups raised questions about the specifics of the Vinaya and the interpretation of doctrine.
 The chairman of the council, Moggaliputta Tissa, compiled a book, the Kathāvatthu, which was meant to refute these arguments.
 The council sided with Moggaliputta and his version of Buddhism as orthodox; it was then adopted by Emperor Aśoka as his empire's official religion.
 In Pali, this school of thought was termed Vibhajjavāda, literally "thesis of [those who make] a distinction".